Letting Go of the Parent You Thought You Would Be

 It is my hope for you that this year brings your happiest family experiences ever.
 Thank you so much for traveling with me through the past year, my first year of blogging, and for your support as I entered a new learning experience.
 I am looking forward to many more years spent together.

-Rate this:
+Like this:

-December 30, 2012 Posted by help4yourfamily | affirmations, help for parents | Christmas and holiday season, Holiday, Kate Oliver, List of credentials in psychology, Louise Hay, New Year, parent, United States | 4 Comments
+affirmations, help for parents | Christmas and holiday season, Holiday, Kate Oliver, List of credentials in psychology, Louise Hay, New Year, parent, United States |

 Written by, Kate Oliver, MSW, LCSW-C